Linus-Mussmaecher/cellumina/README.md

 The user can also directly change the state of cells.
 Press any (character or space) button, and then mouse clicks will replace the currently hovered cell with the pressed character.
 The simulation can also be paused and resumed with ```Enter```.

+The live view functionality is not included in the library by default and must be enabled via the ```display``` feature.

 #### Planned Features

 The current state can be exported as a .txt or .png file.